-Randy Farber Speaks at Annual Meeting of the National Association of Blind Lawyers on July 3, 2014, in Orlando, Florida.
+Jackson Walker partner Randy Farber attended the Annual Meeting of the National Association of Blind Lawyers on July 3, 2014, in Orlando, Florida.

 Mr. Farber’s presentation, “Misrepresenting Pets as Service Animals, Balancing the Rights of Persons with Disabilities and the Expectations of Society,” discussed the definition of a service animal, statutes and regulations pertaining to service animals, and alternative methods to address the issue of a person misrepresenting a pet as a service animal.
 Mr. Farber is a board member of the National Association of Blind Lawyers.